blakekrpec/PyPeekr/README.md

 - Server
     - On Linux, the server is custom.
-    - On Windows, the OpenHardwareMonitor REST API will be used.
-Data from OpenHardwareMonitor is stored in a structure identical to what the Linux server creates so that the GUI is agnostic of where the data is coming from.
+    - On Windows, the LibreHardwareMonitor REST API will be used.
+Data from LibreHardwareMonitor is parsed by the client and stored in a structure identical to what the Linux server creates so that the GUI is agnostic of where the data is coming from.

 - Done:
     - Files separated for readability